milojezek/milojezek/README.md

 👨‍💻 Prague-based Software Developer who's into building web and mobile apps

-🌱 Gaining experience in web full-stack and exploring cross-platform development
+🌱 Specialiaze in BE with an overlap to FE, and exploring cross-platform development

 💪 Open to collaboration on small side projects, willing to learn new things